Teen CARE Administration

 Prevention Specialist and Substance Abuse Counselor, Teen CARE Kapaa Middle School

 Creson was born and raised on Kauai and moved to O`ahu after graduating from high school.
-While on Oahu she earned her bachelor’s degree from the University of Hawai‘i at Mānoa.
-While on O’ahu gained experience working with young people, focusing on building a foundation of trust and communication.
+While on Oahu, she earned her bachelor’s degree from the University of Hawai‘i at Mānoa.
+Also while on O’ahu, she gained experience working with young people, focusing on building a foundation of trust and communication.
 Click to see more

-Substance Abuse Counselor, Teen CARE Highlands and Mililani High School
+Substance Abuse Counselor, Teen CARE Pearl City High School

 Shannon Gring, BA